-During the first year, the doctoral student must also choose a co-advisor, who must necessarily belong to a disciplinary area other than his/her advisor’s.
-When the student chooses an advisor, it means a greater engagement in the Program area and in the lines of research of the respective advisor and co-advisor.
+During the first year, the doctoral student must also choose a co-supervisor, who must necessarily belong to a disciplinary area other than his/her supervisor’s.
+When the student chooses a supervisor, it means a greater engagement in the Program area and in the lines of research of the respective supervisor and co-supervisor.

 The doctoral program requires completion of 03 mandatory courses of 06 credits each (Epistemology and Methodology of Interdisciplinary Research in Human Sciences; Theories of Society, Politics and Nature, and Theories of History, Culture and the Individual), besides credits in elective courses, totaling 48 credits.
 To fulfill this number of credits, the student is able to validate up to 16 credits in courses already taken in other strictu sensu graduate programs.
 The electives chosen for validation must be close to the areas and lines of research of the Program.

-The students granted with a scholarship (CAPES, CNPq, FAPESC) must do a teaching internship under the supervision of their advisors.
+The students granted with a scholarship (CAPES, CNPq, FAPESC) must do a teaching internship under the guidance of their supervisors.

 Students from other master’s and doctoral programs can also apply for the courses offered by PPGICH.
 If there are places available in a course, PPGICH also receives special students, provided that they obtain the consent of the course professor.
 Such special studentsare regularly enrolled in the course and are evaluated in accordance with the rules of the PPGICH.
 PPGICH does not accepted special students in the three mandatory courses.

 The Interdisciplinary Graduate Program in the Human Sciences also welcomes postdoctoral students and visiting scholars.